xO-3670/Tablet-Visualizer/README.md

 - Background of window is green

-- Converts mouse/stylus movements into a visual representation on a customizable tablet image surface.
+- Converts mouse/stylus movements into a visual representation on a customizable tablet image.

-- You can change the default tablet image to any image in the Settings.json file
+- You can change the default tablet and cursor image to any image in the Settings.json file

 - Modify cursor size, skin, and behavior (trail density, lifetime) in Settings.json
 ## Screenshots